Save River (Africa)

 The delta of the Save River includes mangrove forests which span approximately 100 km on the Indian Ocean coast.
-Villagers in the delta basin use the mangrove forests for timber and as a place for small-scale fishing.
-The ecology of the lower Save River basin has been affected by cyclones, flooding, erosion, and sea level rise.
+Villagers in the delta basin use the mangrove forests for timber and small-scale fishing.
+The ecology of the lower Save River basin has been affected by cyclones, flooding, erosion, coastal flood and tsunamis.

 Historically it was a transport route for gold and trade goods between the coast and the hinterland occupied by the civilisation of Great Zimbabwe in the 13th and 14th centuries AD.